-In comparing the identification power of Assumption Sets A versus B, we note that A draws its increased power from two sources:
+In comparing the identification power of assumptions A versus B, we note that A draws its increased power from two sources:

-(a) Divide and conquer-covariates may be found capable of deconfounding the mediator and outcome processes separately but not simultaneously; and
+- (a) Divide and conquer Covariates may be found capable of deconfounding the mediator and outcome processes separately but not simultaneously - (b) Identification by mediating instruments Intermediate covariates may be measured, enabling one to identify causal effects through multi-step procedures, not through a one-step adjustment, as required by B.

-(b) Identification by mediating instruments-intermediate covariates may be measured, enabling one to identify causal effects through multistep procedures, not through a one-step adjustment, as required by B.
+(a) Divide and conquer

-Divide and conquer.
-To highlight the extra power of Assumption Set A, we examine the six models in Figure 5.
-The results of this examination are detailed in Table 2 and can be summarized as follows:
+To highlight the extra power of assumptions A, we examine the six models in Fig. 5.
+The